ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 so that formula errors can be localized to a particular line.

-Next, we consider formula evaluation.
+Next, we consider the formula evaluation loop.

 .. code-block:: python